CodeForBaltimore/Healthcare-Rollcall/README.md

 An example of the `DATABASE_URL` would be `DATABASE_URL=postgres://user:pass@db:5432/dbname`

-You would then run the docker-compose setup with `docker-compose up`
+You would then run the docker-compose setup with `docker-compose up -d` to run the Db & API in detached mode and then `npm run serve` to run the frontend.

 ## 2.2.
 Compiles and hot-reloads for development